 From this fact, it follows that is a homomorphism.
 For if we draw the pictures of and over each other, we obtain a picture of .
 The total number of crossings is the number of crossings in plus the number of crossings in .
 Calling the number of crossings in this picture of (and similarly for and we have that which finishes the proof.

 A more formal way of phrasing this is that if is an inversion in (i.e. taking then ), then either it is an inversion in or is an inversion in , but not both.
 If both are inversions, or neither of them is, then is not inversion in .
 Hence the parity of the number of inversions in is the sum (modulo 2) of the number of inversions in and .

 Signs in the wild

-Permutations also are used to define orientations of objects in differential geometry.
+Permutations also are used to define orientations of objects in differential geometry and algebraic topology.
 Here it is useful to say that the triangle with vertices is times the triangle with vertices , where .
 The vertices of both triangles are of course the same, but they are treated as different objects depending on how their vertices are ordered.

 Lastly, looking at a permutation in one line notation is fairly clear that by observing that one line crosses all of the other ones.
 Knowing that elements with same cycle type are conjugate and that is a homomorphism, this gives the following formula if is composed of disjoint cycles of length :